Offering a wide range of services to strengthen the bond among Swiss Abroad as well as between the Swiss public and its expatriate community.

-Around 11% of the Swiss population lives abroad.
-Of the 751,800 Swiss nationals who were residing abroad at the end of 2017, 62% were living in Europe, 4% in Oceania.
+At present, around 776,300 registered Swiss live abroad, that amounts to around 11% of the entire Swiss population.
+33,000 or 4% of the Swiss Abroad live in our region of Oceania.
 This expatriate community forms a multilingual and multicultural patchwork that is present on every continent.
 It makes an important contribution to Switzerland – hence the importance of building, strengthening and maintaining strong links.
 The OSA does this through a network of around 750 Swiss associations and institutions worldwide.

 Several hundred Swiss living all over the world meet at the annual Congress of the Swiss Abroad which is organised by the OSA and takes place in a different city in Switzerland each year.
 As well as giving members the opportunity to share their views on topical subjects, these conferences also strengthen bonds between expatriates and facilitate contacts with the Swiss authorities and the public back home.